Posted on 29 August 2013.

 LISTEN to an audio interview with Katherine Hebert below.

 Read the full story

-Posted in Cornelius, Downtown & old Davidson, Planning & Development, Town Hall
+Posted in Calendar, Downtown & old Davidson, Environment, Life in Davidson, Living with Growth, Planning & Development, Town Hall